 Doctor of Philosophy in Pharmacology/Toxicology, Louisiana State University Medical Center - Shreveport

 Dr. Ferslew is Professor and Director of the Section of Toxicology at the James H. Quillen College of Medicine.
 He practices through ETSU Physicians and his laboratory, ETSU Toxicology, is part of the William L. Jenkins Forensic Center.
-He is a Diplomat of the American Board of Forensic Toxicology, a Fellow of the American Academy of Forensic Sciences, and a member of the American Society of Pharmacology and Experimental Therapeutics, the American College of Clinical Pharmacology, the Society of Toxicology, and the Society of Forensic Toxicologists.
+He is a Fellow of the American Board of Forensic Toxicology, a Fellow of the American Academy of Forensic Sciences, and a member of the American Society of Pharmacology and Experimental Therapeutics, the American College of Clinical Pharmacology, the Society of Toxicology, and the Society of Forensic Toxicologists.
 He has served frequently as an officer in his professional societies and is currently a member of the Exam Committee for the American Board of Forensic Toxicology.
 He serves on the editorial board of the Journal of Analytical Toxicology and is a regional, national, and international clinical and forensic toxicology consultant.

 • Clinical and Forensic Toxicology

-• Drugs of Abuse
+• Alcohol and Drugs of Abuse

 • Pharmacokinetics and Toxicokinetics

 Our principle areas of research are analytical, clinical and forensic toxicology.
 In our basic research we develop new methods to detect drugs and their metabolites in biological fluids and tissues.
 These have significant applications in developing new drug delivery systems and determination of drug pharmacokinetic parameters.
 Our laboratory is part of the William L. Jenkins Forensic Center.
-In performing analyses for our Medical Examiners, these techniques are used to determine therapeutic, toxic and fatal drug concentrations in biological specimens from the deceased as well as the effects of postmortem distribution and redistribution.
+In performing analyses for our Medical Examiners, toxiological techniques are used to determine therapeutic, toxic and fatal drug concentrations in biological specimens from the deceased as well as the effects of postmortem distribution and redistribution.
 Determination of significant drug interactions has been a specific interest of our lab.
 Several of our investigations have been the first reported cases of fatal drug interactions.

 Since we are involved with clinical and forensic drug analysis of biological specimens to determine human psychomotor impairment and drug abuse, our research has taken us into development of methods to detect urine adulterants (substances used to produce false negative test results) and the extent of their effects on drug screening and confirmation techniques.
 We have developed capillary electrophoretic and colorimetric techniques to detect and confirm ionic adulterants such as nitrates and chromates as well as other anions and cations.
 Investigation of the hindrance by papain (meat tenderizer) of the detection and confirmation of marihuana metabolites has recently revealed that the mechanism of this adulterant is nonspecific binding to the analyte.
 The impact of papain on urine drug screening and the detection and confirmation of papain warrants further research.